 Over the years with the prevalence of honour killings in the society many reforms have been made and anti honour killings laws have brought into existence.
 However, there had been changes depending on the magnitude of the occurrence.

-Before the year no particular honour killing law existed in the county.
+Before the year no particular honor killing law existed in the county.
 This too was made upon massive pressurizing from both international and domestic parties.
-Reason for this was sole because honour killing was no more considered a crime in the country, not only had it prevailed in rural areas but also had a huge impact on urban culture.
-The increase in honour killings was very alarming for many and lead to understanding the need for a workable anti-honor killing law.
+Reason for this was sole because honor killing was no more considered a crime in the country, not only had it prevailed in rural areas but also had a huge impact on urban culture.
+The increase in honor killings was very alarming for many and lead to understanding the need for a workable anti-honor killing law.

 As per the anti-honor killing law passed on 4th of December in Pakistan,